jpfaraco/zwicky/README.md

 ### Running the Application

 Start the development server:

 ```bash
 npm run dev
 ```

 This starts the Vite dev server at `http://localhost:5173`

-The application calls Vercel AI Gateway directly from the frontend using your API key.
+In development, the application calls Vercel AI Gateway directly from the browser using your API key.
+In production, it uses a serverless API route to avoid CORS issues.

 ### Building for Production

 Build the application:

 ```bash
 npm run build
 ```

 Preview the production build:

 ```bash
 npm run preview
 ```